What is the housing Advance Scheme?

 How you use your housing advance

-If you meet the eligibility requirements and are granted a Housing Advance, you can use it to purchase an existing house, construct a new house or undertake renovations, extensions or improvements.
+If you meet the eligibility requirements and are granted a Housing Advance, you can use it to purchase an existing house, construct a new house or undertake renovations, extensions or improvements to an existing home.

 - You must contribute to the fund continuously for over five (5) years You are eligible to use the total amount of your own Contributions (excluding any interest and employer contributions)

-- you can also use your own contributions as equity towards a bank Loan to purchase a house, renovate or extend and existing house
+- You can also use your own contributions as equity towards a bank Loan to purchase a house, to renovate or extend an existing house

 - You will also need to pay minimum 2% or more onto of your mandatory 6% deducted from your pay to offset the amount advanced to you